-- Orientation: Students will all start their clerkship with an orientation with the Clerkship Director or designee.
+- Orientation and Just in Time Preparation: All students enrolled in the OBGYN Clerkship must complete the relevant portions of the PPD A course to fulfill the prerequisites for the clerkship.
+These elements will include an orientation with the clerkship director or designee.
 This orientation, when possible, will include hands-on simulation and anatomy lab review.
-Additional didactics will help provide the foundation for learning and students will be encouraged to utilize orientation and foundational resources for self-directed preparation found on D2L. - Midpoint Simulation and Didactics: On Friday of Week 3 (adjusted in some blocks based on SIM Center availability), students will return to campus for a fully immersive simulation experience.
-Required didactic sessions may also be scheduled on this day.
-Non-simulation didactics may be held either in person or via Zoom, as scheduling and public health considerations permit.
-It is anticipated that mid-clerkship feedback meetings will occur at this time.
-Instructions for signing up for mid-clerkship feedback meetings can be found on D2L. - Focus Time: Self-Directed Study, Optional Didactics, Personal and Professional Development, and Wellness: Students are encouraged to proactively familiarize themselves with available resources on D2L and APGO in order to develop their own personalized learning and study plan.
+Additional resources, self-study modules, and didactics during PPD will help provide the foundation for learning and students will be encouraged to utilize orientation and foundational resources for self-directed preparation found on D2L. - Midpoint Meetings: Though students are encouraged to reach out to the clerkship directors, their assigned preceptor, or other faculty anytime for one on one support, all students will be required to meet with a clerkship director or their designee for a mid-clerkship meeting.
+Instructions for signing up for mid-clerkship feedback meetings can be found on D2L. - Focus Time: Self-Directed Study, Optional Didactics, Personal and Professional Development, and Wellness:

+Students are encouraged to proactively familiarize themselves with available resources on D2L and APGO in order to develop their own personalized learning and study plan.
 Recognizing that clerkship students are adult learners who have previously identified their preferred learning settings, the OBGYN Clerkship looks to support students in a variety of formats.
-Throughout the clerkship, students will be provided with protected "Focus" time in their schedule.
-Students, at their sole discretion, may elect to utilize this time for organized optional didactic sessions, individual clerkship study, personal and professional development activities, or wellness activities.
-The exact timing of this protected time will vary based on clinical scheduling considerations in each block, but whenever possible will be scheduled in afternoons or adjacent to days off in order to maximize student flexibility.

-• End of Clerkship Study, OSCE, and NBME ("Shelf") Exam: It is anticipated that the NBME exam will be scheduled on the last Friday of the clerkship.
-The day prior to the NBME exam (Thursday of Week 6) will be utilized for the OSCE, which will be scheduled in small groups.
-The remainder of the day prior to the exam will be set aside for Focus time for students to use as they see fit (see above).
-Students should anticipate being released from clinical responsibilities by 10pm on Wednesday of Week 6.
+Throughout the clerkship, students will be provided with protected and structured Focus Time during the clerkship.
+Students, at their sole discretion, may elect to utilize their Focus Time for organized optional didactic sessions, make-up clinical shifts, enrichment extra shifts, individual clerkship study, personal and professional development activities, or wellness activities.
+Occasionally, a student may be scheduled such that they are post nights or prenights, or have a day off already, and this Focus Time is not able to be rescheduled in those instances.
+The exact timing of this protected time will vary based on clinical scheduling considerations in each block, but whenever possible will be scheduled on or adjacent to weekends. - End of Clerkship Study, Fully-Immersive Simulation, OSCE, and NBME ("Shelf") Exam: The NBME shelf exam will be offered twice at the end of the clerkship, the afternoon of the last Friday or Sunday immediately following the clerkship allowing for personalization and flexibility.
+See Section B of the syllabus for more details.
+The day prior to the NBME exam (Thursday of Week 4) will be utilized for the fully Immersive Simulation exercise, and the OSCE, which will be scheduled in small groups.
+The remainder of the day prior to the exam and the morning of the exam will be set aside as Focus Time.
+Students should anticipate being released from clinical responsibilities by 10pm on Wednesday of Week 4.

 Specific block schedules can be found on D2L.
-Students should contact the Clerkship Director with any questions or concerns related to the schedule.
+Students should contact the clerkship directors with any questions or concerns related to the schedule.

-Required Clinical Experiences: Procedures and Diagnosis Log (Px/Dx)
+Required Clinical Experiences: Procedures and Diagnoses (Px/Dx) Log

-Below is a list of procedures and diagnoses commonly encountered on the OBGYN Clerkship, as well as an associated theme to reflect upon.
+Below is a list of Px and Dx commonly encountered on the OBGYN Clerkship, as well as an associated theme to reflect upon.
 If not yet encountered in a previous clerkship, each item from the list below must be completed by the end of the OBGYN Clerkship.
 All highlighted Px/Dx are required to be completed during the OBGYN Clerkship, even if encountered on previous clerkships.
 This means a student will be required to log an encounter for the highlighted Px or Dx items, indicating that it was seen during the OBGYN Clerkship timeframe.